gagarinchain/docs/docs/networking.md

 title: Network layer
 ---

-Networking us a huge part of decentralized network.
-Alongside with consensus protocol network framework is one of core elements and it fully defines blockchain's functionality and especially its limitations.
+Networking is a huge part of decentralized network.
+Together with consensus protocol, network framework is one of core elements which fully defines blockchain's functionality and especially its limitations.
-It is enormously hard task to create good network framework from scratch, moreover there are not much open source protocols to choose from.
+It is an enormously hard task to create good network framework from scratch, moreover there are not many open source protocols to choose from.
 But luckily there is one that costs hundreds and it is Libp2p (https://libp2p.io/).

-Libp2p is a modular system of protocols, specifications and libraries that enable the development of peer-to-peer network applications.
+Libp2p is a modular system of protocols, specifications and libraries that enables the development of peer-to-peer network applications.
-A peer-to-peer network is one in which the participants (referred to as peers or nodes) communicate with one another directly, on more or less “equal footing”.
+A peer-to-peer network is one where the participants (referred to as peers or nodes) communicate with one another directly, on more or less “equal footing”.
 This does not necessarily mean that all peers are identical; some may have different roles in the overall network.
-However, one of the defining characteristics of a peer-to-peer network is that they do not require a priviliged set of “servers” which behave completely differently from their “clients”, as is the case in the the predominant client / server model.
+However, one of the defining characteristics of a peer-to-peer network is that they do not require a priviliged set of “servers” which behave completely differently from their “clients”, as is the case in the predominant client / server model.

 ## Transport